wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 While learning on a local machine such as a Mac, Linux laptop, or Windows PC:

-   1. Use Chrome Developer Tools to identify how to code scripts to recognize controls in HTML and CSS.
+   1. Use Chrome Developer Tools to extract identifiers, classess, and selectors in HTML and CSS to programmatically reach each GUI control used in each TypeScript.

-   2. Install the Flood Element CLI to run Element TypeScript which automate a single user's manual actions on a Google's Chrome browser reaching the-internet-herokuapp.com.
+   2. Install the Flood Element CLI to run Element TypeScript which automate a <strong>single user</strong>'s manual actions on a Google's Chrome browser reaching the-internet-herokuapp.com.

-The system under test (SUT) instantiates (using Docker):
+The system under (load) test (SUT) instantiated using Docker:

    1. The "the-internet" web app from a Docker image
-   2. The monitoring process, which can be in another container or as another pod within the same container as the web app.
+   2. The <strong>monitoring process</strong>, which can be in another container or as another pod within the same container as the web app.

 Additionally, the GUI of two cloud services:

    1. <a target="_blank" href="https://www.flood.io/">https://flood.io</a> which runs TypeScript to  emulate the browsers for multiple users, which imposes an artificial load.

-   2. A New Relic dashboard provides visualization (line graphs) of monitoring during runs over time and under various configurations.
+   2. <a target="_blank" href="https://blog.newrelic.com/product-news/steal-this-dashboard/">A New Relic dashboard</a> which provides visualization (line graphs) of metrics collected during runs over time and under various configurations.

 <a name="HowTo"></a>